kettubot/kettu-docs/Guides/Setting up lockserver.md

 ![Remove permissions button](https://cdn.discordapp.com/attachments/1089370527518433282/1097234190937886720/Discord_DiDsYl69rq.png)

 Not only do you have to make sure your role permissions are set correctly, your channel permissions are also important too!
-If you have any channel overrides enabling (that means set to ✅) any of the permissions Kettu revokes then the affect will be lost in that channel.
+If you have any channel overrides enabling (that means set to ✅) any of the permissions Kettu revokes then the effect will be lost in that channel.
 For example if a channel has the `Send Message` permissions override enabled users will still be able to send messages there.
 Or if a channel has `Connect` override enabled users will still be able to connect to it.

 It is a good practice to only set channel overrides where strictly necessary.